What Is Cost of Revenue? A Complete Breakdown

 This is why keeping a close eye on CoR is so critical.
 An unexpected jump can be an early warning sign of trouble.
 It prompts you to investigate what’s driving costs up—is it a supplier price hike, a drop in production efficiency, or higher labor costs?
 By identifying the root cause, you can take action to protect your margins before they erode your bottom line.

-How It Relates to Revenue Recognition
+Connecting It to Revenue Recognition

 Cost of revenue is deeply connected to the principles of revenue recognition.
 According to accounting standards like ASC 606, you must match expenses to the revenues they help generate.
 This is known as the matching principle.
 It means you should recognize the cost of revenue in the same accounting period that you recognize the related sales revenue.